IBM/IIB-ACE-DigestAuthentication/README.md

 ### 2. Deploy service locally and test

-For demo purpose we will create 2 services.
+For demo purpose, we will create 2 services.
 One with authorisation logic and another as a sample client to access the first service.

 `DigestAuthentication`: This service contains the logic of implementing digest authorisation.
 This service will be exposed on uri /digesthttpapi for external clients to access.